Color theory for Fashion.

 ps I can’t help myself!!!
 UGH!!!
 Do you know Agatha Luiz de la Prada‘s work?
 She is SUCH a colorist, takes my breath away, and SO MUCH MORE!

-I featured her a lot in my book and this link here is to the “retrospective” page of her website.
-It is like a museum trip, I KID YOU NOT.
+I featured her a lot in my book and this link here is to the “libros” page of her website.
+You can flip through the pages for free and feel the magic.

 My students always thank me for sharing this page with them, so here it is.
 SHE IS SO MUCH MORE THAN A FASHION DESIGNER.